jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 ## 6 Conclusions & Future Work
 <!--
 Summarise the project achievements as a set of CONCLUSIONS and suggest how they may lead to FUTURE WORK.
 Discuss the impact of **all four areas** of LSEPIs relevant to the project as implemented and for the future plans.
 Explain why some areas have high or low impact and how you addressed the impact in each area.
 You should also include a synoptic assessment in this chapter.
-This will comrpise a reflection on the project in relation to employment aspirations and the skills developed toward this through engagement with the project.
+This will comprise a reflection on the project in relation to employment aspirations and the skills developed toward this through engagement with the project.
 -->

 ## 7 References